 That said, there are ways of upsetting the pitching apple cart that aren’t unfair on your competition.
 According to the Design Business Association’s most recent What Clients Think report, 68 per cent of winning presentations go against the brief in some way.

 It’s worth putting together a questionnaire before you agree to pitch.
 Is there scope to turn the brief on its head?
 Can you find an opportunity to elevate yourself and prove your indispensability?
-Clients clearly respond to those who do (we recently learned this the hard way, narrowly losing to an agency who spied an opportunity to leverage themselves against us).
+Clients respond to those who do (we recently learned this the hard way, narrowly losing to an agency who spied an opportunity to leverage themselves against us).
 The lesson from this is that we should always be looking to poke holes and reveal a better path if we can.

 4. Don’t be afraid to ask

 It seems basic, but so many agencies clam up when it comes to discussing pitch costs.
 We’re held to ransom by a buyer’s market in which free-pitching is expected.
 A pitch is not something undertaken lightly, and we believe agencies are well within their rights to ask for a token fee.
-Won or lost, putting an effective pitch together consumes huge amounts of otherwise billable studio resource, and doing it for free inevitably leads to higher sector-wide costs in an attempt to recoup lost revenue.
+Won or lost, putting an effective pitch together consumes vast amounts of otherwise billable studio resource, and doing it for free inevitably leads to higher sector-wide costs in an attempt to recoup lost revenue.
 (When companies complain about extortionate quotes do they consider this?)

 5. Don’t reveal your whole hand